coreos/docs/kubernetes/daemon-sets-vs-global-units.md

 # DaemonSets on a subset of hosts

-Sometimes a DaemonSet should only be run on a subset of nodes.
-This may be because of resource limitations, beta feature roll-out, restricted monitoring needs, who knows.
-By adding a `NodeSelector` to the `.spec.template.spec` we can achieve this limited-DaemonSet functionality.
+Sometimes a DaemonSet should only run on a subset of nodes.
+This may be because of resource limitations, beta feature roll-out, restricted monitoring needs, etc. Adding a `NodeSelector` to the `.spec.template.spec` restricts where the DaemonSet pods are scheduled.

 ```yaml
 apiVersion: extensions/v1beta1